TVint/human_synthesizer/README.md

-# human_synthesizer
+# human_filter
-A facial synthesizer based on p5.js and Tone.js
+A facial filkter based on p5.js and Tone.js